qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 )
 ```

-This setup simplifies training, allowing you to maintain custom environments directly within SageMaker’s managed containers, without needing to build and manage your own Docker images.
+This setup simplifies training, allowing you to maintain custom environments directly within SageMaker's managed containers, without needing to build and manage your own Docker images.
 The [AWS SageMaker Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/pre-built-containers-frameworks-deep-learning.html) provides lists of pre-built container images for each framework and their standard libraries, including details on pre-installed packages.
 :::::::::::::::::::::::::::::::::::::::::::::

 ### Deploying to other instances
 For this deployment, we configure the "XGBoost" estimator with a custom training script, train_xgboost.py, and define hyperparameters directly within the SageMaker setup.
-Here’s the full code, with some additional explanation following the code.
+Here's the full code, with some additional explanation following the code.

 ```python